Forbury Gardens

 Forbury Gardens is a public park in the town of Reading in the English county of Berkshire.
 The park is on the site of the outer court of Reading Abbey, which was in front of the Abbey Church.
 The site was formerly known as the Forbury, and one of the roads flanking the current gardens is still known as The Forbury.
 Fairs were held on the site three times a year until the 19th century.

-The gardens are listed as Grade II in the English Heritage Register of Historic Parks and Gardens.
+The gardens are listed as Grade II in the English Heritage Register of Historic Parks and Gardens, and are managed by Reading Borough Council.
+In 2020, they were the site of a terrorist attack in which three people were killed and others injured.

 Forbury, a suburb of the New Zealand city of Dunedin, was named after the gardens by early resident William Henry Valpy, who was born in Reading.

 History

 Early years

 Reading Abbey was founded in 1121, by Henry I, and for the next four centuries it dominated the town, becoming one of the most influential establishments in England.
 Like other such monasteries, Reading had a forbury, or 'borough in front', an area of open land which provided a meeting place between the Abbey and the town.
 The Forbury in Reading was part of the outer court of the Abbey, and provided a market place as well as a meeting place.

-In 1150, what is now Forbury Hill was constructed to help fortify the Abbey during the civil war between King Henry I's daughter Matilda and his nephew Stephen.

 The abbey was largely destroyed in 1538 during Henry VIII's Dissolution of the Monasteries.
 The last abbot, Hugh Cook Faringdon, was tried and convicted of high treason, and hanged, drawn and quartered in front of the Abbey Church.
 After this, the buildings of the abbey were extensively looted, with lead, glass and facing stones removed for reuse elsewhere, and the focus of the town moved away from the Forbury.

 Reading suffered badly during the English Civil War, being occupied at different times by both sides.
 During the Siege of Reading (1642–43), the Royalist garrison built defences that further damaged the remains of the Abbey, and Forbury Hill was used as a gun emplacement.
+The origins of Forbury Hill are uncertain, but core samples taken in 2017 by the University of Reading have shown that it cannot be earlier than the 13th century, and was most likely created during the Civil War using rubble from the abbey ruins.

 As a result of the concerns sparked in England by the French Revolution, and throughout the ensuing Napoleonic Wars, the Forbury was used for military drills and parades, in addition to its well-established use for fairs and circuses.
 Three annual fairs were generally held on the Forbury, but the most significant was the Michaelmas Fair, held in September.
 This fair became known as the Reading Cheese Fair, although cattle, horses and hops were also sold, and it served as the principal local hiring fair.